 Application of Persistence for Cost-effectiveness

 For determination of cost effectiveness (or lifetime savings) of programs in year T, future years’ savings related to the current year activities should be recorded for this measure as savings for each specific year using the table below.
-Because of the potentially confounding effects of differences in weather in future years, the savings inputs used (ΔkWhTAdjusted, ΔkWTAdjusted, ΔThermsTAdjusted) for these future-year savings calculations have been developed using inputs that are provided from a custom model specification that incorporates standard weather year inputs (HDD and CDD).
-This input (to be provided by program evaluators) will approximate average savings for a given weather year based upon historical data.
+Because of the potentially confounding effects of differences in weather in future years, the savings inputs used (ΔkWhTAdjusted, ΔkWTAdjusted, ΔThermsTAdjusted) for these future-year savings calculations have been weather normalized.
+This input (to be provided by program evaluators) will approximate average savings for a standard weather year based upon historical data.